google/peoplemath/README.md

 * Download your [Firebase config file](https://support.google.com/firebase/answer/7015592#web) and copy the text into the `firebaseConfig.ts` file in the same folder.
 * Download your [Firebase credentials](https://firebase.google.com/docs/admin/setup#initialize-sdk) and export them via `export GOOGLE_APPLICATION_CREDENTIALS="/path/to/your/credentials.json"`
 * Add the domain which the AppEngine instance runs on the OAuth redirect domains list in the Firebase console (to get there: Firebase Console -> Authentication section -> Sign in method tab)
-* Set the general permissions in the Google Cloud Platform Console after starting the AppEngine instance following this example
-(to get there: (Google Cloud Platform -> Datastore -> Entities -> select Kind: Settings -> settings entity details on the right -> edit -> edit GeneralPermissions property)):
+* Set the general permissions in the Google Cloud Data Store after starting the AppEngine instance following this example (to get there: (Google Cloud Platform -> Datastore -> Entities -> select Kind: Settings -> settings entity details on the right -> edit -> edit GeneralPermissions property)):
 ```json
 {